mrparkers/terraform-provider-keycloak/docs/resources/saml_client.md

 - `authentication_flow_binding_overrides` - (Optional) Override realm authentication flow bindings
     - `browser_id` - (Optional) Browser flow id, (flow needs to exist)
     - `direct_grant_id` - (Optional) Direct grant flow id (flow needs to exist)
+- `extra_config` - (Optional) A map of key/value pairs to add extra configuration attributes to this client.
+This can be used for custom attributes, or to add configuration attributes that is not yet supported by this Terraform provider.
+Use this attribute at your own risk, as s may conflict with top-level configuration attributes in future provider updates.

 ## Import